chutrunganh/Stock-Trading-Platform/README.md

 If you want to package the whole application with your source code changes to Docker images, update the `docker-compose.yml` file:

-1. Uncommen the backend and frontend service, then under the `build` section, comment out the `image` lines (which pull from Docker Hub).
+1. Uncomment the backend and frontend service, then under the `build` section, comment out the `image` lines (which pull from Docker Hub).

 2. Then, uncomment the `context` and `dockerfile` lines.